-The number of FPs in the process of finding a match changed during the period, but by period close it remained at 1.
-The number of NPs in the same process remained at 0.
-The number of active postings on HealthMatch BC for FPs for both FFS or contract positions grew in this period to 48 active postings.
+The number of FPs in the process of finding a match grew to 2 in this period.
+The number of active postings on HealthMatch BC for FPs for both FFS or contract positions grew in this period to 51 active postings by period close.
 Opportunities for these postings include: locum and permanent part-time and permanent full-time in the FNW.

-Fee For Service opportunities and engagement efforts are underway on an ongoing basis and in this period, there were 19 new introductions between FPs and practices for FFS opportunities such as locum, permanent part-time and permanent full-time.
+Fee For Service opportunities and engagement efforts are underway on an ongoing basis and in this period, there were 18 new introductions between FPs and practices for FFS opportunities such as locum, permanent part-time and permanent full-time.